helium/HIP/0021-poc-link-layer.md

 a PoC packet is not very resistant to noise or collision.
 Additionally, and more importantly, sending one packet with one signal reading infrequently (say twice a day) is not very descriptive.
-We are looking to better describe coverage quality, and a series of smaller packets to describe a larger payload will let us better know how strong a link is between many hotspots even if we are technically PoC'ing twice a day or so.
+We are looking to better describe coverage quality, and a series of smaller packets to describe a larger payload will let us better know how strong a link is between many Hotspots even if we are technically PoC'ing twice a day or so.

 # Stakeholders